-ree onsite HQ development schemes for which leasing interest in all 025, we were pleased to pre-let the entirety of the office space at at four Fully Managed refurbishment schemes which are anticipated from summer 2025.
+During the year, we made good progress at our three onsite HQ development schemes for which leasing interest in all the available space has been strong and, in May 2025, we were pleased to pre-let the entirety of the office space at 30 Duke Street, SW1 to CD&R. We are also on-site at four Fully Managed refurbishment schemes which are anticipated to deliver 144,900 sa ft of space with completions from summer 2025.

-ramme provides a strong platform for organic growth.
-Together, of well-designed, tech-enabled and sustainable space into a market foreover, with around £139 million of anticipated development ide a strong foundation to the Group's growth in the coming years.
+In total, our HQ development and Flex capex programme provides a strong platform for organic growth.
+Together, our seven on-site schemes will deliver 679,200 sq ft of well-designed, tech-enabled and sustainable space into a market where prospective supply is increasingly limited.
+Moreover, with around £139 million of anticipated development surplus to come from these schemes, they will provide a strong foundation to the Group's growth in the coming years.

-ne year and has allocated the majority of the rights issue proceeds, tential HQ development and Flex acquisitions.
-The Group continues of our portfolio to maximise returns and, as investment market s where the Group's ability to add further value is limited.
+Whilst the Group has been a net acquirer during the year and has allocated the majority of the rights issue proceeds, we continue to be opportunistic with regard to potential HQ development and Flex acquisitions.
+The Group continues to regularly review the forward-look performance of our portfolio to maximise returns and, as investment market activity improves, we will seek to crystallise returns where the Group's ability to add further value is limited.